BanManagement/BanManager-WebUI/README.md

   `npm install`
 1. Install web libraries:
   `bower install`
-1. Run grunt task to compile assets:
+1. Run grunt task to compile assets and start watching for local file changes:
-  `grunt`
+  `grunt dev`

+Caution: When using the `dev` argument, Grunt won't minify your JS or CSS, so it's easier to debug.
+Once you run `grunt` (without the `dev`), the files are minified!

 ### Adjustments so far